sap-tutorials/Tutorials/tutorials/abap-env-rfc/abap-env-rfc.md

 ---
-title: Call a Remote Function Module From ABAP Envionment
+title: Call a Remote Function Module From ABAP Environment
 description: Call a remote function module located in an on-Premise system, such as an S/4HANA System, from the ABAP Environment
 auto_validation: true
 time: 60